libprima/prima/python/prima/backends/pyprima/README.md

 This is a Python translation of [Zaikun Zhang](https://www.zhangzk.net)'s [modern-Fortran reference implementation](https://github.com/libprima/prima/tree/main/fortran) for Powell's derivative-free optimization solvers, which is available at `fortran/` under the root directory.
-It is supposed to be a faithful translation, [producing bit-for-bit identical results](https://github.com/scipy/scipy/pull/22350#issue-2795978526). as the modern-Fortran reference implementation.
+It is supposed to be a faithful translation, [producing bit-for-bit identical results](https://github.com/scipy/scipy/pull/22350#issue-2795978526) as compared to the modern-Fortran reference implementation.
 If you notice a difference, [raise an issue](https://github.com/libprima/prima/issues/new).

 Due to [bug-fixes](https://github.com/libprima/prima#bug-fixes) and [improvements](https://github.com/libprima/prima#improvements),